Skip to main content

 • it meets current EU safety standards

-• you assemble, install and use it correctly, as per manufacturer’s instructions
+• you assemble, install and use it correctly, following the manufacturer’s instructions

 Child safety equipment